 - Preheat oven 160°C fan.

-- Heat a skillet pan with a little frylight and fry the lamb in batches just to seal the meat, spoon onto a plate to rest.
+- Heat a skillet pan with a little frylight or oil and fry the lamb in batches just to seal the meat, spoon onto a plate to rest.

 - Fry the onion and carrot in the same pan for a few minutes just to get them started to cook, transfer to the same plate with the lamb for the time being.